bitliner/quick-e2e-test/README.md

 ```
 ## 2. Generate end-to-end test

-Run `quick-e2e-test ./config.json` and it will generate in the current folder the file for e2e-test.
+Run `quick-e2e-test ./config.json` and it will generate in the current folder the file `test.js` containing the end-to-end test.